Account Executive, Public Relations (PR) Salary

-Surpassing the national average by 11 percent, Public Relations Account Executives in Houston receive some of the highest pay in the country.
-Public Relations Account Executives will also find cushy salaries in San Francisco (+7 percent) and New York (+4 percent).
-Compared to the national average, Philadelphia Public Relations Account Executives have considerably lower salaries, 22 percent below the national average to be exact.
-Location appears to be a major driving force in pay for those in this profession.
-A couple other locations with smaller-than-average paychecks include Miami (22 percent lower) and Cleveland (20 percent lower).
+Surpassing the national average by 21 percent, Public Relations Account Executives in Boston receive some of the highest pay in the country.
+Public Relations Account Executives will also find cushy salaries in Minneapolis (+15 percent), San Francisco (+10 percent), Seattle (+9 percent), and New York (+3 percent).
+Location is a huge contributor to overall pay, with Public Relations Account Executives in Miami earning a whopping 23 percent below the national average.
+Two other places where employers offer below-median salaries are Philadelphia (22 percent less) and Cleveland (20 percent less).

 Related Job Salaries

 Key Stats for Account Executive, Public Relations (PR)